About Benedict House

-Benedict House provides a 14 emergency beds for single homeless men who are currently homeless in Kitsap County.
-The Shelter program is a 90 days and is free of charge.
-It is a program that provides a physically and emotionally safe environment that enables to focus on rebuilding their future through enrollment in college courses, life skills and vocational skills training.
+Benedict House provides emergency beds for 14 single homeless men who are currently homeless in Kitsap County.
+The Shelter program is 90 day program and is free of charge.
+It is a program that provides a safe environment and enables the men to focus on rebuilding their future through enrollment in college courses, life skills and vocational skills training.

-During their stay at Benedict House residents have time to develop and implement an individualized strengths-based transition plan that will assist them on their journey to self-sufficiency.
+During their stay at Benedict House residents have time to develop and implement an individualized strength based transition plan that will assist them on their journey to self-sufficiency.

 Benedict House provides 10 transitional beds for homeless men.
 The program is for men who are currently in the Benedict House Emergency Shelter Program.
 The program is 12 months in length and costs residents 30% of their verified income.
-Residents are required to meet with the Case Manager on staff monthly.
-They are also required to take part in self-bettering activities, classes, meetings, and sessions as they are available.
+Residents are required to participate in activities and meetings held at the center.
+They also meet with their Case Manager each week.

-Benedict House provides a furnished family unit for homeless men with children in Kitsap County.
-The program is 2 years in length and costs residents 30% of their verified income.
-Residents are required to meet with their Site Monitor weekly.
-They are also required to take part in self-bettering exercises, classes, meetings and sessions as they are available.
+Benedict House provides a furnished family room for homeless men with up to three children.
+The program is one year in length and costs 30% of the resident’s verified income.
+Residents are required to meet with their Case Manager weekly to monitor progress.
+They are also required to take part in improving themselves by taking part in educational classes, meetings and activities.

-Support Services — Individualized Transition Plans are designed to provide all residents with a seamless service delivery and service coordination.
-Benedict House staff utilizes a team approach in providing wraparound support for its residents.
+Support Services – Individualized Transition Plans are designed to provide all residents with guidance to deliver and coordinate services.
+Benedict House staff utilizes a team approach when providing wraparound support for its residents.

-Meals — Volunteers from area churches prepare the evening meal, which is served in a communal dining area on the first floor, adjacent to the kitchen.
-The dining area serves as a multi-purpose room for group activities or trainings.
+Meals - Volunteers from surrounding churches prepare the evening meal which is served in the commons dining room that also serves as a multi-purpose room for meetings and activities.